 It is located east of Atlanta, with a moderate to hot climate, and is below the snow line.
-It covers the Putnam, Morgan, and Green counties, and only the dam separates it from Lake Sinclair.
+It covers the Putnam, Morgan, and Green counties, and only the dam separates it from Lake Oconee in Georgia.

 Moreover, in the past few decades, it has also become popular as a residential location for senior living communities, like Del Webb, and multiple wedding reception companies.
 There are numerous golf communities too, like Harbor Club, Cuscowilla, and Reynolds.